Support Us

 Study Design

-The interviews will collect information from supervisors about their beliefs and how they relate to worker performance and their selection of workers for task upgrades.
-Combined with rich administrative data from the factory on worker attendance and productivity, the interview and administrative data will inform the design of a randomized evaluation comparing supervisor discretion to more data-driven approaches to decision making.
+Support from the Development Economics Challenge funds enabled the research team to conduct interviews and surveys with 120 supervisors at the firm.
+The interviews collected information from supervisors about their beliefs and how they relate to worker performance and their selection of workers for task upgrades.
+Combined with rich administrative data from the factory on worker attendance and productivity, the interview and administrative data informed the design of a full-scale randomized evaluation amongst workers.

 Results and Policy Lessons